New Delegate information

 Make sure you check out the convention webpage and agenda so you know what’s happening when.
 Participate in the informative workshops.
 And enjoy your virtual convention experience!

-And if you have any questions, send an email to the WSLC’s David Groves or Willa Kamakahi.
+And if you have any questions, send an email to the WSLC’s Sarah Tucker or Willa Kamakahi.